tonyingesson/bibtex_retriever/README.md

 The script will ask you to select a provider, then to enter a search query.
 Select the appropriate search result, it will be appended to the selected bib file in Bibtex compatible format.

+For Google Scholar queries, scholarly is required (see requirements.txt)

 Code by GLM-5